ilyakashtelyan/pmc-docs/docs/source/ppcheck.rst

 communicating them to the vendor, implementing the identified corrections and verifying the implementation.

-Video: JPS - Post-publication check; overview and navigation
+Video: Post-publication check; overview and navigation
 ------------------------------------------------------------

 .. raw:: html